mossymaker/gatsby-source-ghost-admin/README.md

 `apiUrl`
  Ghost admin or API URL - for Ghost(Pro) customers this is your `.ghost.io` domain, for self-hosters it's the domain used to access the admin panel.
 This should be served over https.

-`contentApiKey`
+`adminApiKey`
-The "Content API Key" copied from the "Integrations" screen in Ghost Admin.
+The "Admin API Key" copied from the "Integrations" screen in Ghost Admin.

 If you want to keep these values private (if your site is not public) you can do so using [environment variables](https://www.gatsbyjs.org/docs/environment-variables/).

 ## How to query

-There are 5 node types available from Ghost: Post, Page, Author, Tag, and Settings.
+There are 4 node types available from Ghost: Post, Page, Author, and Tag.

-Documentation for the full set of fields made available for each resource type can be found in the [Content API docs](https://docs.ghost.org/api/content/).
+Documentation for the full set of fields made available for each resource type can be found in the [Admin API docs](https://docs.ghost.org/api/admin/).
 Posts and Pages have the same properties.

 **Example Post Query**

 ```
 {
+  allGhostPost(
+    filter: { status: { eq: "published" }},
-  allGhostPost(sort: { order: DESC, fields: [published_at] }) {
+    sort: { order: DESC, fields: [published_at] }
+  ) {
     edges {
       node {
         id